katur/eegi/README_database_migration.md

 - vidal plate names | e.g. 1 | e.g. vidal-1

 Probably not touching these during migration:
-- attribute, node, synonym (Firoz domain)
+- attribute, node, synonym (Firoz/mapping domain)
 - WellToTile (to be replaced with simple python functions)
 - CherryPickList (temporary step in generating CherryPickRNAiPlate; probably meant for deletion)
 - CherryPickRNAiPlate\_2011 and CherryPickRNAiPlate\_lock (but ensure they are redundant with CherryPickRNAiPlate)